The Institute of Food and

 in teams, honor their commitments, innovate in a rapidly changing

-world, and believe in inclusion and diversity.
-Working for Florida
+world, and believe in inclusion, diversity, equity, and access.

-Cooperative Extension will allow you to make a positive impact in
+Working for Florida Cooperative Extension will allow you to make a

-your community as you help shape future generations, growing your
+positive impact in your community as you help shape future

-career while earning a competitive salary and great benefits.
+generations, growing your career while earning a competitive salary

 As an Extension Agent, you will work jointly for UF/IFAS Extension

-and Osceola County, a vibrant and growing county in central
+and Orange County, a growing area in central Florida.
+We are

 What you will do: